-There were only twenty copies of same written in 19th century, of which Pramod’s was one.
+There were only twenty copies of the same written in the 19th century, of which Pramod’s was one.
 Since he is a sort of book-worshipper, he won’t let me touch it.
 Needless to say, I stole it before starting on my return journey.

 If he finds about this review, he might unfriend me and sue me for theft – so this review won’t be here too long.
 Anyway, in case of a legal action, I can always take shelter in points 14, 16 and 17 below.